Koussay-Akchi/FTLAutosaveManager/README.md

 ## 🚀 Features

 - **Autosave Interval**: Customize how often you want your autosaves.
-- **Backup Management**: Keep your backups in check.
-Never lose progress again!
+- **Backup Management**: Keep your backups in check. automatic tagged backups.
-- **One-Click Restart & Restore**: Need a fresh start or want to restore from a backup?
-Done and done.
+- **One-Click Restart & Restore**: Quickly get a fresh start or want to restore from a backup.

 ## 🛠️ Usage